Guéra (province): Administration

 As a part of decentralization in February 2003, the country is administratively split into regions, departments, municipalities and rural communities.
 The prefectures which were originally 14 in number were re-designated in 17 regions.
 The regions are administered by Governors appointed by the President.
-The Prefects, who originally held the responsibility of the 14 prefects, still retained the titles and were responsible for the administration of smaller departments in each region.
+Prefects, who originally held the responsibility of the 14 prefectures, still retained their titles and were responsible for the administration of smaller departments in each region.
 The members of local assemblies are elected every six years, while the executive organs are elected every three years.

 Demographics

-As per the census of 2009, the population of the region was 553,795, 51.8 per cent female.
+As per the census of 2009, the population of the region was 553,795, of which 51.8 per cent were females.
 The average size of a household as of 2009 was 5.2 people: 5.2 in rural households and 5.3 in urban areas.
 The number of households was 106,348: 91,557 in rural areas and 14,791 in urban areas.
 The number of nomads in the region was 15,417 (4 per cent of the population).
 There were 552,378 people residing in private households.
 There were 239,451 above 18 years of age: 107,285 male and 132,166 female.
 The sex ratio was 93 females for every hundred males.
 There were 538,378 sedentary staff, comprising 5 per cent of the population.

 As of 2016, the population of Guéra region was 564,910.
 There were 1,116 villages in 2016.